 What the evidence does support:

 Caloric restriction and time-restricted eating reduce senescence markers in animal models and small human studies.
-Research by Valter Longo, PhD, at the University of Southern California showed that periodic fasting cycles reduced p16-positive cells in mouse tissues by approximately 40%.
+Research by Valter Longo, PhD, at the University of Southern California has shown that periodic fasting and fasting-mimicking cycles can lower markers of cellular senescence in mouse tissues.
 Human data on fasting protocols is still preliminary.

 If you're considering fisetin or other supplemental senolytics, understand what you're buying.
 The doses sold in commercial products (typically 100 to 500 mg) are based on mouse extrapolations that assumed human bioavailability equivalent to mice.
 Actual human oral bioavailability of fisetin is estimated at less than 5%.
 Long-term safety data doesn't exist.